 How do we become Qi deficient?
 Apart from inherited tendencies, we can bring Qi deficiency on ourselves by various means:

-Can we have too much Qi?
+In TCM theory can we have too much Qi?
 We certainly can!
-If you take Qi tonic herbs such as Chinese Ginseng for too long, or perhaps without other moderating herbs to balance the formula, you can end up feeling jittery, over anxious, and with sudden palpitations and nosebleeds (because the Qi propels the blood out of the blood-vessels).
-Excess Qi improves by taking exercise.
-Deficient Qi deteriorates as you take exercise, or later in the day, but is better in the morning after a good sleep: the opposite of excess Qi.
+If you take Qi tonic herbs such as Chinese Ginseng for too long, or perhaps without other moderating herbs to balance the formula, you can end up feeling jittery, over-anxious, and with sudden palpitations and nosebleeds (because the Qi propels the blood out of the blood-vessels).
+This becomes Yang Excess, definitely too much of a good thing!